Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Kissimmee, FL.
-A Zillow study shows solar panels increase home value by 4.1% nationwide, with similar benefits expected in Florida’s strong solar market.
+Yes, solar panels increase home value in Kissimmee.
+Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+For a median-priced Kissimmee home, this translates to thousands of dollars in added equity.